 Making Sure Your Teen's Job Is Safe

 Teen Safety at Work

-Your 13-year-old comes to you and asks permission to start babysitting so she can earn enough money for that great pair of sneakers or a new video game.
+Your 13-year-old comes to you and asks permission to start babysitting so she can earn enough money for that new video game.
 Or maybe your 16-year-old wants to work at the local fast-food restaurant so he can save money for a car.

-But sometimes parents may not give much thought to the risks their teens may face while working.
+But sometimes parents may not give much thought to the risks their teens can face while working.
 Here's how you and your teen can choose a safe part-time job that minimizes those risks.

 Common Jobs for Teens

 Lots of teens work, especially 15- to 17-year-olds.
 Many are employed in retail operations, including fast-food restaurants, grocery stores, and other shops.
 Service industries, including nursing homes, swimming pools, amusement parks, and moving companies, account for another large portion of teen labor.
-And a smaller number of teens are employed in the agricultural industry.
+And a smaller number work in the agricultural industry.
 Other teens opt for entrepreneurial activities, such as babysitting, delivering newspapers, and dog walking.

 Risks to Teens

 Of course, almost all jobs have hidden safety hazards: falling off a ladder while reaching for a box on a high shelf, slipping on a newly mopped floor, or being bitten by an unruly pet are just a few risks your teen could encounter on the job or at the workplace.

 Other job injuries have more recently become common, such as carpal tunnel syndrome (an overuse injury in the wrists) and other repetitive stress injuries (RSIs).
 They're mostly associated with computer work, but RSIs also can develop from scanning items as a supermarket checker.